 Please search and browse our collections to find out more about the history of Croydon and its residents.

 How to view physical collection items

 Physical items from these collections are accessible, by appointment, in the Museum of Croydon Research Room (Lower Ground Floor) at Croydon Clocktower.
-If you would like to view collection items, then please email email@example.com providing details of your enquiry including the reference identifier of the item(s) of interest and we will confirm your appointment.
-We retrieve collections from our store each Monday and they are available from Tuesday to Saturday, 10.30 - 5pm each week.
+If you would like to view collection items, then please email firstname.lastname@example.org providing details of your enquiry including the reference identifier of the item(s) of interest and we will confirm your appointment.
+We retrieve collections from our store each Monday and they are available Tuesday from 1 - 5pm and Wednesday to Saturday, 10.30 - 5pm each week.